Particular/ServicePulse/README.md

   - run `npm install` to install all the npm dependencies
   - run the following command `npm run dev`.
 This will host a dev server on port 5174 and start watching for changes in `/angular` directory

-- Run AngularJS development server
+- Run Vue development server
   - Open cmd window and navigate into `ServicePulse\src\ServicePulse.Host\vue` path
   - run `npm install` to install all the npm dependencies
   - run the following command `npm run dev`.
 This will host a dev server on port 5173 and start watching for changes in `/vue` directory